 A Rocket Revolution Awaits!
-Discover Starship’s Transformative Power. - YaNoticias
+Discover Starship’s Transformative Power. - YANoticias

 – Reusability: One of the most significant advantages of the Starship is its fully reusable design.
 This feature could dramatically reduce the cost of space travel, making it feasible for more frequent and diverse missions.

-– Capacity: At 120 meters in height, the Starship can carry more passengers and cargo than any spacecraft before it.
+– Capacity: At 120 metres in height, the Starship can carry more passengers and cargo than any spacecraft before it.
 This expands the potential for large-scale missions to the Moon, Mars, and beyond.

 – Powerful Engines: Equipped with advanced Raptor engines, which use a sustainable fuel combination of liquid methane and oxygen, Starship offers unprecedented lift and efficiency.